AlynxZhou/hikaru-theme-aria/README.md

 If inner HTML does not take the whole line, control blocks should also be inline, instead of take a whole line.

+Try not to use macros too much, escpecially do not use macros to generate large HTML skeletons.
+Some layouts do looks the same and could be generate via macros with arguments, for example `tag` and `category` are similiar with `archives`, but that will makes new programmers hard to understand the page, and I prefer when you open a template, you can directly read the HTML skeleton.
+So only use macros when necessary, for example you need to do recursion, or you have the same pieces of code in different places that generates inline elements.

 ## JavaScript

 JavaScript inside scripts tags shoule have a 2-spaces indent to it's parent `<script>` tag.